I am a huge fan of Thich Nhat Hanh. His latest book, How to Eat, reminds me how important mindful eating is:

-The results of mindful eating are both global and personal.
-Eating a meal in mindfulness will show practitioners that the whole universe is supporting them.
+Eating a meal in mindfulness reveals that you are nourished by the whole universe.
 This awareness helps develop compassion and understanding, reminding practitioners that there are things they can do to help nourish people who are hungry and lonely.
-Encouraging moderation, mindful eating can lead to optimum health and body weight, while diminishing waste, and contributing to a more healthy society.

 Eating a meal in mindfulness is an important practice.
 We turn off the TV, put down our newspaper, and work together for five or ten minutes, setting the table and finishing whatever needs to be done.
 During these few minutes, we can be very happy.
 When the food is on the table and everyone is seated, we practice breathing: “Breathing in, I calm my body.
 Breathing out, I smile,” three times.
 We can recover ourselves completely after three breaths like this.